While I am white, I am also a Euro-mutt, a conglomeration of several northern European ethnicities.

-Biraciality is an issue that needs public discussion and it will be a discussion with several parts:
+Biraciality is an issue that needs public discussion and should be a discussion with several parts:

 1) The anger of b/w biracials toward whites for oppressive behaviors

 2) The anger of b/w biracials toward blacks for behaviors that shame biracials.
-Some biracials have a more complete view of blacks than solo-blacks do.
+Some biracials have a more complete view of blacks than only-blacks do.

-Another multiracial person I want to mention is CNN employee Don Lemon, who is always talking about racism, yet who seems to prefer white men, which likely seem hypocritical to the black community.
+Another multiracial person I want to mention is CNN employee Don Lemon, who is always talking about racism, yet who seems to prefer white men, which likely seems hypocritical to the black community.